rapidsai/dependency-file-generator/README.md

 ## Usage

 When `rapids-dependency-file-generator` is invoked, it will read a `dependencies.yaml` file from the current directory and generate children dependency files.
+The `dependencies.yaml` file has the following characteristics:

-`dependencies.yaml` is intended to be committed to the root directory of repositories.
+- it is intended to be committed to the root directory of repositories
-It has specific keys (described below) that enable the bifurcation of dependencies for different CUDA versions, architectures, and dependency file types (i.e. conda `environment.yaml` files vs. `requirements.txt`).
+- it can define matrices that enable the outputted dependency files to vary according to any arbitrary specification (or combination of specifications), including CUDA version, machine architecture, Python version, etc.
+- it contains bifurcated lists of dependencies based on the dependency's purpose (i.e. build, runtime, test, etc.).
 The bifurcated dependency lists are merged according to the description in the [_How Dependency Lists Are Merged_](#how-dependency-lists-are-merged) section below.

 ## `dependencies.yaml` Format